klavinslab/aquaverse/docs/protocol_developer/show.md

 A show block is used to display instructions for the technician.

-This document discusses the features of show blocks, but you should see the [API documentation](http://klavinslab.org/aquarium/api/Krill/ShowBlock.html) for more details on their use.
+This document discusses the basic features of show blocks.
+Refer to the [API documentation](http://klavinslab.org/aquarium/api/Krill/ShowBlock.html) for more details.

 ---

 ## "Hello Technician"

-A show blocks is how a protocol gives instructions to the Aquarium technician who is running the protocol.
+A show block is used to give instructions to the technician running the protocol.
-Show blocks are created and displayed in the technician view with the `show` method. `show` takes a single argument: a code block.
+Show blocks are created and displayed in the technician view with the `show` method.
+`show` takes a single argument: a code block.
 This code block contains the contents that are intended to be shown to the technician.
 This might take the form of instructions with how to proceed with a protocol, or of user input fields to collect sample measurements for storing in the lab database.
 Each call to `show` constitutes a new slide in the technician view that will be shown while running the protocol.
 Lets create a simple protocol with a show block that says "Hello World"

 ```ruby
 class Protocol